Alan-Lomax/Led3/README.md

     };

-    Either before or after the mode change you can also call one of several configuration methods to set the configuration values appropriate for your mode.
+    Either before or after the mode change you can also call one of several configuration methods for your object to set the configuration values appropriate for the mode.

-    If a mode other than Normal has been set then any subsequent call to on or off will reset the mode back to mode = Normal.
+    Any call to on or off will reset the mode back to mode = Normal.
-    (As will you setting the mode to Normal explicitely of course) In general the alternate modes of operation are intended for achieving animation effects on model layouts.
+    (As will you setting the mode to Normal explicitly of course) In general the alternate modes of operation are intended for achieving animation effects on model layouts.
     Playing with the configuration constants can chnage the effects noticeably.